Nixhazel/fupre-housing-platform/PROCESS_FLOW.md

-# FUPRE Student Housing Platform - Complete Process Flow Guide
+# EasyVille Estates - Complete Process Flow Guide

-This document provides a comprehensive step-by-step guide of all features and user flows for each user type in the FUPRE Student Housing Platform.
+This document provides a comprehensive step-by-step guide of all features and user flows for each user type in EasyVille Estates.

 ---